PaddlePaddle/PaddleSpeech/examples/other/tts_finetune/tts3/README.md

 3. `--voc` is vocoder type with the format {model_name}_{dataset}
 4. `--voc_config`, `--voc_ckpt`, `--voc_stat` are arguments for vocoder, which correspond to the 3 files in the parallel wavegan pretrained model.
 5. `--lang` is the model language, which can be `zh` or `en`.
-6. `--test_metadata` should be the metadata file in the normalized subfolder of `test`  in the `dump` folder.
-7. `--text` is the text file, which contains sentences to synthesize.
+6. `--text` is the text file, which contains sentences to synthesize.
-8. `--output_dir` is the directory to save synthesized audio files.
+7.  `--output_dir` is the directory to save synthesized audio files.
-9. `--ngpu` is the number of gpus to use, if ngpu == 0, use cpu.
+8. `--ngpu` is the number of gpus to use, if ngpu == 0, use cpu.

+### Tips
+If you want to get better audio quality, you can use more audios to finetune.